colin-gourlay/sundown-sessions/src/content/releases/t/the-receiving-end/stupified/index.md

 shows:
   - "2"
 tracks:
+  - trackNumber: 1
-  - title: "He's the Man"
+    title: "He's the Man"
     duration: "3:56"
+duration: "3:56"
+tracklist_source: "/shows/2/"
+tracklist_edition: "unidentified demo cassette; only the broadcast track is documented"
 ---
 ## About

 *Stupified* was a demo-cassette compilation championing local bands, including The Receiving End's “He's the Man”.
 No dependable release date, label, complete track list or cover image has yet been identified.
 Those fields are deliberately left unset until a physical copy or another primary source can confirm them; the page records the compilation relationship without presenting guesswork as catalogue data.